 Welcome to the hardware & robots area of my site.
-Here you’ll find build diaries, explanations, photos and videos of all the hardware I’ve built or hacked together by cramming Raspberry Pis inside childrens’ toys.
+Here you’ll find build diaries, explanations, photos and videos of all the hardware I’ve built, worked with or hacked together by cramming Raspberry Pis inside childrens’ toys.

 The Raspberry Tank was possibly the first tank-like robot powered by a Raspberry Pi.
 It’s smartphone- or laptop-controlled, streams video from its webcam, fires plastic pellets and can navigate autonomously.

 USV-01 “Harry Paye” is an off-the-shelf remote control boat refitted as a testbed for our military-grade autonomous navigation system.
 It’s also a lot of fun to play with!

 My first Quadcopter was built from scratch to navigate autonomously using the built-in Raspberry Pi.
 It also streams live video via WiFi.

 The Lego Turtle is an Arduino microcontroller retro-fitted onto an old Lego Mindstorms kit.
 It features a built-in interpreter for simple Logo programs loaded via the serial port.